purplesyringa/site/blog/quadrupling-code-performance-with-a-useless-if/index.md

 ---
-title: Doubling code performance with a "useless" if
+title: Quadrupling code performance with a "useless" if
 time: July 12, 2026
 intro: |
     So I was [optimizing a domain-specific compressor the other day](/blog/optimal-parse-with-phminposuw/), as one does.